atgeller/Wasm-Prechk-Artifact/README.md

 chmod +x /rustup-init.sh
 /rustup-init.sh -y --profile minimal --default-toolchain nightly-2023-03-31-x86_64-unknown-linux-gnu
 ```
-Afterwards, running rustup toolchain list should should the relevant toolchain.
+Afterwards, running rustup toolchain list should the relevant toolchain.

 You may need to add cargo to your path.
 Try `cargo --version`, and add cargo to your path if it fails.